jackmoore/jackmoore.github.io/colorbox-guide.md

 	{ opacity:0.5 , rel:'group1' }

-Here is the `.ready()` method and ColorBox settings object applied to our example document:
+Here is the `.ready()` method and Colorbox settings object applied to our example document:

 	<!doctype html>
 	<html>